Types of Assistive Technology Tools

 3. Switch Devices

-A switch device is a type of assistive technology that replaces the need to use a keyboard or mouse.
+A switch device is a type of assistive technology tool that replaces the need to use a keyboard or mouse.
 It is used by people with motor impairments to access and control computers, smartphones, electric wheelchairs, and communication devices.

 There are many factors involved when choosing the best switch device, including preference, mobility, and a user’s settings.